CMMC Level 2 Certification Checklist

 - Enforce periodic credential updates (e.g., changing passwords every 90 days) and when specific events like breaches or suspicious activity occur.

-This control family obligates organizations to have an updated incident response strategy that ensures the incidents are detected, responsed, communicated and addressed timely and effectively.
-In particulair, orgnizations must:
+This control family obligates organizations to have an updated incident response strategy that ensures the incidents are detected, responded to, communicated, and addressed in a timely and effective manner.
+In particular, organizations must:

-- Develop anf implement an incident response plan.
+- Develop and implement an incident response plan.

-- Report incidents to internal team and external bodies.
+- Report incidents to the internal team and external bodies.

 - Provide incident response training to system users.